 Why choose a vocational route to university level study?

-Although some university level courses specifically request A levels there are lots of higher education courses, offered by both colleges and universities, that will accept vocational qualifications too - especially if the higher education (university level) course is related to the Level 3 vocational qualification you have completed.
+Although some university level courses specifically request A levels there are lots of higher education courses, that will accept vocational qualifications too - especially if the higher education course is related to the Level 3 vocational qualification you have completed.

-The new Applied General qualifications (which includes many BTEC and OCR Cambridge qualifications) have been recognised by many Higher Education Institutions (Universities) as fulfilling entry requirements to a range of HE courses, either in their own right or alongside other Level 3 qualifications.
+Applied General qualifications have been recognised by many Higher Education Institutions as fulfilling entry requirements to a range of university courses either on their own or alongside other Level 3 qualifications.

 Level 3 vocational qualifications can provide you with a very effective preparation to progress to higher level study.
 The experience of studying a particular vocational area can also help you make up your mind about the type of work you can see yourself doing in the future.